group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 <div align="center"> <img src="images/use_of_the_program/WM_scale.png" alt="Scale determination process"  width="55%">

-_Figure 4: Scale determination options.
-The scale value is seen in the first two options to be 0.855 pixels per unit, which is the number to input for the last option._
+_Figure 3: Scale determination options.
+The input value for the first two options is 200.
+The scale value is seen in the first two options to be 0.855 pixels per unit, which is the number to input for the last option.
+The units, in this case, will be &mu;m._
 </div>

 > [!TIP]